navicore/seqlings/hints/10-quotations/06-higher-order.md

 ;
 ```

-## You Are Now a Higher-Order Programmer
+## What You've Built

-By writing `apply-twice`, you've created an abstraction over behavior.
-Your word doesn't know what the quotation does - it just knows to do it twice.
+`apply-twice` is an abstraction over behavior.
+It doesn't know what the quotation does - it just knows to do it twice.

 This is the same pattern as:
 - JavaScript's `array.map(fn)`
 - Python's `functools.reduce(fn, ...)`
 - Rust's `iter.filter(predicate)`

-You're not just using higher-order programming - you're creating higher-order abstractions.
+Writing words that accept quotations opens up powerful ways to structure code.

 ## The Stack Effect